+After taking this shot, I took a second to look at the image.
 After realizing I cut the orange “wrong”, and that my lemons were too moldy to use, I noticed a sad, crusty French fry from last night’s gourmet dinner on the stove.
 Although some might see this picture as a Pinterest-fail, I was reminded that this is still a beautiful picture in God’s eyes.

 In 1 John, the apostle starts out by saying, “That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked upon and touched with our hands, concerning the word of life – the life was made manifest and we have seen it and testify to it and proclaim to you the eternal life, which was with the Father and was made manifest to us.”

 When the disciples saw that Jesus filled their nets with fish, when the woman was healed after touching His robe and when a little girl was brought back from death upon Jesus only hearing her story, Jesus made it clear that He wants to engage with us on every level possible.

 He doesn’t care that the process wasn’t perfect.
 Your Heavenly Father doesn’t want you “clean yourself up” before presenting your requests to Him.
 He wants to engage you in your greatest time of need and come as you are.
 He is delighted when His children “just show up”!

 Stove Top Potpourri Recipe

 - 1 orange (I like to use Clementines)

 - 1 T. whole cloves

 - I also like to add a few drops of an essential oil blend called Germ Fighter.
 It is basically just cloves, lemon and cinnamon, giving the potpourri a stronger smell.
 I also make hand sanitizer with this oil blend by adding about 10 drops to 1/4 cup aloe gel.
 It kills germs and smells like Christmas!
 Who could ask for more?!?